yuexiadudiao/pp_sudoku/readme.md

 ### What Is It
-pp_sudoku is a noval C++ sudoku solver library which based on pose point.
+pp_sudoku is a novel C++ sudoku solver library which based on pose point.

 ### How To Use